 - A component of NetWorx may be flagged as NetFilter.
-This is a third-party network driver used to filter out local traffic, which unfortunately has also been misused in malware, thus resulting in being treated as suspicious by some virus scanners.
-If you are concerned about this detection, you can use the portable version of NetWorx: it doesn’t have the traffic-filtering driver.
+This is a third-party network driver used for filtering out local traffic, which unfortunately has also been misused in malware, thus resulting in being treated as suspicious by some virus scanners.
+If you are concerned about this detection, you can use the portable version of NetWorx: it doesn't have the traffic-filtering driver.

 What we do:

 - We do not bundle any viruses or malware with our products.

 - We sign every file with our digital signature.
 Check the Digital Signature tab in the file properties: if you downloaded the file from our website and it carries our digital signature, it is safe to use.

 - We work with antivirus vendors and they promptly white-list our products whenever we report a false positive.

 Unfortunately, some virus scanners are very prone to false positives, while other have poor customer support and repeatedly ignore requests to fix their false positive detections; for example Cylance, MaxSecure, NANO-Antivirus, SecureAge, Sophos and Tencent.

 - Contact the vendor of your antivirus software.
 Send them the flagged file, ask to analyse it more closely and remove the false positive alert.

 - Scan the flagged file with VirusTotal — a comprehensive on-line virus scanner.
 VirusTotal aggregates scanners from over 50 different computer security companies, which gives you a more comprehensive report than a single scanner.
 Apart from a few false positive detections, the vast majority of reputable antiviruses should report any safe file as clean.